fullstackreact/react-native-oauth/README.md

 When our app loads up with a request that is coming back from OAuthManager _and_ matches the url pattern, OAuthManager will take over and handle the rest and storing the credentials for later use.

-### Android setup

-After we link `react-native-oauth` to our application, we're ready to go.
-Android integration is much simpler, thanks to the in-app browser ability for our apps. `react-native-oauth` handles this for you.

-One note, *all* of the callback urls follow the scheme: `http://localhost/[provider_name]`.
-Make sure this is set as a configuration for each provider below (documented in the provider setup sections).

 ### Adding URL schemes

 In order for our app to load through these callbacks, we need to tell our iOS app that we want to load them.
 In order to do that, we'll have to create some URL schemes to register our app.
 Some providers require specific schemes (mentioned later).